 Studying the Bible is one of the most important disciplines of the Christian life.
 Short-term Bible study and book study groups meet at varies times throughout the year.
 More information on them is available in the spring or fall event books, which can be downloaded from this website’s “Events” section.

 North Church’s young adults’ ministry is for those age 18-35 who are no longer in high school.
 These fellowship events focus on establishing and developing friendships between those in this diverse age group, which consists of individuals going through many different life experiences such as college, graduate school and/or the work force; military service and/or training; are single, dating and/or married, and are living with family and/or renting or owning their own places.
 They also have a Sunday school class.
-For more information contact Amy Sell.
+For more information contact Brandon Wallace, our minister of youth and young adults.

 United Methodist Women